C# Dictionary: Complete Guide [2022]

 The main difference between Dictionary and OrderedDictionary is that Dictionary does not guarantee the order in which it will return values, but OrderedDictionary does.

-OrderedDictionary is less efficient than Dictionary because insert/delete operations have to be done on an array, with complexity of O(n) at worst.
+OrderedDictionary is less efficient than Dictionary because insert/delete operations have to be done on an array, with the complexity of O(n) at worst.

 Dictionary vs SortedDictionary